roverwing/RoverWingLibrary/docs/pid.rst

     parameter depends on the robot weight, floor friction, and motor power.
     Suggested values are between 0.05 (for a robot on a low-friction surface such as hardwood floor) and 0.2 (for high-friction situations such as thick carpet).
-If not certain, begin with the value of 0.1.
+If not certain, begin with higher values (such as 0.3) and then decrease.
+If you find that the robot never completes drive operations such as :func:`turn` or func:`goForward`, it indicates that your ``minPower`` value is too low.

 setDriveRampTime(int t):
     When starting the motion, it is usually a bad idea to go from robot at rest